People who study genes think that about 25% to 50% of being transgender comes from genes (Theisen 2019).

-Some people claim that simply asking these ethical questions about scientific research is “anti-science.”
+Some people claim that just asking these ethical questions about scientific research is “anti-science.”
 That is not true.
 Science is simply a tool we use to understand the world.
 Tools can be helpful as well as dangerous if misused.
 You can use a hammer to build, and you can use it to scare or even kill someone.
 You can also make a mistake with a hammer and hurt yourself or others by accident.
 Mistakes in genetic research could hurt transgender people, even if the scientist did not mean to hurt anyone.
 That means the stakes are high.

 Some controversial scientific research about trans people has been presented as a scientific debate, but it is really a debate about whether the research is good science, bad science, or fake science (called pseudoscience).
-Science works by trying to find out if the research was done according to the scientific method.
+Science works by trying to find out if the research was done using the scientific method.
 That means having a hypothesis about something, then testing that hypothesis to see if the evidence matches the hypothesis.
-That conversation should include everyone, not just scientists.
+That process should include everyone, not just scientists.
 Sometimes people who are not researchers can see scientific mistakes the researchers missed.

 Genetic research involving transgender people must avoid making any scientific mistakes, because even a tiny mistake could hurt a lot of transgender people.
 That is why it is important that everyone looks closely at genetic research for possible bias, especially the transgender people whose lives may be affected by the research.

 This page gets more and more technical.
 You need basic knowledge of human reproduction and genetics to read it.

 I have a page on biology and transgender people that explains the basics of biology.